manuel/edgelisp/blog/2008-11/hello-world.md

 But let's look at some more interesting examples...

     (defun each ((fun <function>) coll)
-      "Applies a function to each element of a collection for effect."
       (let ((iter (iter coll)))
         (while (has-next iter)
           (funcall fun (now iter))